PeterSels/milp-logic/README.txt

 for free from http://www.cmake.org.
 Select the project: MilpLogic and click the Configure and then Setup buttons.
 You know generated a project called MilpLogi.sln in the MilpSolver directory.
-Load it in MicroSoft Visual STudio C++ and build it, run it, zip it, ship it, ...
+Load it in MicroSoft Visual Studio C++ and build it, run it, zip it, ship it, ...

 For *nix systems, in a terminal, simply type